 Capital property items removed in excess of one year require approval by the department's Dean, Director or Department Head (DDDH).
-The form associated with an item removed for a year or more does not expire; in the “from” field put today’s date and in the “to” field write the word Indefinite.

-Please note that while an Equipment Use Request form should not be submitted to APS when expendable property items are taken off campus, university property should never be removed unless it required by a contract or grant and/or if the use of the property in the off-campus location will further the goals of the university.
+Please note that while an Off-Site Equipment Use Request form should not be submitted to the Controller's Office when expendable property items are taken off campus, university property should never be removed unless it required by a contract or grant and/or if the use of the property in the off-campus location will further the goals of the university.
 In order to properly safeguard university property for which they are responsible, departments should develop a method to track all assets (including expendable property) removed from campus.

 8. What is the Property Survey Board?